-1 Introduction
+1. Introduction

-Equations with formal languages as constant parameters and unknowns have been studied since the 1960s, when two basic concepts of the theory of computation, finite automata and context-free grammars, were respectively represented as systems of equations with union and one-sided concatenation [5] and with union and unrestricted concatenation [9].
-This topic was further studied in the monographs on algebraic automata theory by Salomaa [19] and Conway [8].
+Equations with formal languages as constant parameters and unknowns have been studied since the 1960s, when two basic concepts of the theory of computation, finite automata and context-free grammars, were respectively represented as systems of equations with union and one-sided concatenation [8] and with union and unrestricted concatenation [14].
+This topic was further studied in the monographs on algebraic automata theory by Salomaa [34] and Conway [12].
+There has been a renewed interest in the topic over the last two decades, with the state-of-the-art as of 2007 presented in a survey by Kunc [19], and with more research on various aspects of language equations appearing in the last few years [13, 16, 17, 20, 22, 30].

-For example, it is well-known that the equation $X = AX \cup B$, where A, B are fixed formal languages, has A^B as a solution.
+As an example, consider the equation $X = AX \cup B$, where A, B are fixed formal languages.
+It is well-known, that this equation has A^B as a solution.
 If the empty word does not belong to A, then this is the only solution.
 Otherwise, A^B is the least solution (w.r.t. inclusion), and all solutions are of the form C^B for $C \supseteq A$.
-Depending on Aand the available alphabet, the equation may thus have finitely many, countably infinitely many, or even uncountably many solutions.
+Depending on A and the available alphabet, the equation may thus have finitely many, countably infinitely many, or even uncountably many solutions.
 The above equation is an equation with one-sided concatenation since concatenation occurs only on one side of the variable.
-In contrast, the equation $X = aXb \cup XX \cup \varepsilon$ is not onesided.1 Its least solution is the Dyck language of balanced parentheses generated by the context-free grammar $S \to aSb \mid SS \mid \varepsilon$, whereas its greatest solution is $\{a, b\}^$.
+In contrast, the equation $X = aXb \cup XX \cup \varepsilon$ is not one-sided.1 Its least solution is the Dyck language of balanced parentheses generated by the context-free grammar $S \to aSb \mid SS \mid \varepsilon$, whereas its greatest solution is $\{a, b\}^$.